eromerodev/vaccination-api/README.md

 ## Usage

-The api is well document using the Swagger OpenAPI Specification.
+The API is documented using the Swagger OpenAPI Specification.

 http://localhost:3000/api